burhansadiq52/tekglide-video-tab/Tekglide/VideoTab/README.md

 # tekglide-video-tab
-VideoTab is a Magento 2 extesnion for adding video to your product.
+VideoTab is a Magento 2 extesnion : adding video to your product.